rajibchisim/eleventy-site/src/posts/my-first-cms-edit.md

 draft: true
 title: Too much work.
 Let's burn it and say we dumped it in the sewer
 slug: first
-description: But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
+excerpt: But I must explain to you how all this mistaken idea of denouncing pleasure and praising pain was born and I will give you a complete account of the system, and expound the actual teachings of the great explorer of the truth, the master-builder of human happiness.
 No one rejects, dislikes, or